Arni-tech/Temporal-TravelPlanner/README.md

 The project addresses a specific limitation in TravelPlanner-style evaluation: a generated itinerary may contain plausible attractions, meals, transport, and accommodation while still being impractical once the expected time spent at each attraction is included.
 Temporal-TravelPlanner makes attraction dwell time explicit during planning and adds a duration-budget evaluation layer for measuring day-level and complete-itinerary feasibility.

-This repository accompanies the master's thesis:
+This repository accompanies the master's thesis for the course REIT-7842:

 > **Temporal-TravelPlanner: Dwell-Time-Aware Itinerary Feasibility Evaluation**
 > Arnav Negi, The University of Queensland, 2026